USATF New England

 State Certifier Information

-What do I send to the regional certifier?
+What do I send to the vice chairman?

-You'll need to send the regional certifier two copies of the certification and possibly, a payment.
+You'll need to send the vice chairman two copies of the certification and possibly, a payment.
 The copies should be two-sided with the certification on one side and the map on the reverse side.

 What is the payment fee and who do I make the check out to?

-Send the regional certifier a $3 payment for each course certificate.
+Send the vice chair a $5 payment for each course certificate.
 There is no charge for calibration certificate or renewal certificates.
-Checks should be made payable to the RRTC course registrar, Stu Riegel.
-(Mar 9, 2006)
+Checks should be made payable to the RRTC course (acting) registrar, Gene Newman.
+(December 13, 2008)

 Who do I mail the certifications to?

 In New England, state certifiers should send the paper work to Paul Hronjak.
-Paul is the RRTC Vice Charirman and the East Region Certifier.
+Paul is the RRTC Vice Chairman.
 His address and telephone number is:

 Paul Hronjak